-In complementing the body’s natural healing processes, Sacro Occipital Technique, has been increasingly used as a preventive health measure for its ability to bolster resistance to disease.
+In complementing the body’s natural healing processes, CranioSacral Therapy, has been increasingly used as a preventive health measure for its ability to bolster resistance to disease.
 It has been shown effective in a wide range of conditions associated with pain and dysfunction including:

 Migraine headaches, chronic neck and back pain, motor-coordination impairments, colic, autisim, central nervous system disorders, orthopedic problems, traumatic brain and spinal cord injuries, scoliosis, infantile disorders learning disabilities, chronic fatigue, emotional difficulties, stress and tension-related problems, fibromyalgia and other connective tissue disorders, temporomandibular joint syndrome (TMJ), neurovascular or immune disorders, post-traumatic stress disorder, and post-surgical dysfunction.

-Holistic medicine has used Sacro-Occipital and other similar techniques to treat all aspects of the patient.
-Through holistic medicine and clinical research, medical science has gained a greater understanding of the cerebrospinal fluid, and the importance of the sacro/occipital system and it’s interaction with the other systems of the body for achieving optimal health.
+CranioSacral Therapy and other similar techniques are used widely in the realm of holistic medicine to treat all aspects of the patient.
+Through holistic medicine and clinical research, medical science has gained a greater understanding of the cerebrospinal fluid, and the importance of the sacro/cranial system and it’s interaction with the other systems of the body for achieving optimal health.

-What is the relationship between the sacrum and the occipital bone in the scull?
+What is the relationship between the sacrum and the cranial bones in the scull?

 Why is the Cerebrospinal (ser-ee’-bro spin-al) fluid so important?